 All are welcome at Still Point Farm, a 10 acre flower farm.
 The main house Log Cabin accommodations include a queen sized bedroom on the lower level with access to lower level community kitchenette, bathroom with shower and living room for relaxing.
 Enjoy the outside community fire pit outside the Harvest House (former horse stable).
 Take a walk in the pine forest.
 Walk the flower labyrinth in the shade of a 100+ old Oak Tree named Victoria in the back acre.
 Watch for wild turkey, birds, deer, and possums.
 Help out on the farm and get your hands in the dirt or greenhouse.
 Or just pick & purchase a bouquet of flowers or organically grown veggies to take home.
-Farm Kitchen breakfast featuring Farm Fresh Eggs offered for a cost of $15 per person (please indicate when making reservation that you desire breakfast).

 Still Point Farm is 8 miles from the 9,000 acre Brooklyn Wildlife Preserve, 15 minutes to New Glarus (Little Switzerland) which is home to New Glarus Brewing Co. with brewery torus, rails to trails biking Sugar River Trail and wonderful cheese fondue.
 20 minutes to Stoughton (Little Norway) and the Stoughton Opera House (Great local music scene) and farm-to-table restaurant Wendigo.
 25 Minutes to downtown Madison's Capitol Square.

 Farmers Penny & Phil, sweet Farm dog Rory and the "chicks" Alma, Cora, Pearl, Milly & Mabel.

 - Accepts bookings: 6 months out Weeknight discount: 15% off

 The vibe at Log Cabin Retreat